The-Queryous-Five/database-project/QUICK_START.md

 **BLG212E Database Management Systems Project**

-This guide helps you set up and run the Olist Analytics demo on Windows in ~10 minutes.
+Get the demo running in 5 minutes with just a few commands!

 ---